eefweenink/Turn-old-Macbook-Pro-into-a-contemporary-notebook/README.md

 When you only want MacOs, you are OK now, when you only want Windows or a combination: READ ON.

 ### Install step 2.
 Install MacOs + Windows
 OK, for Windows you need an installer.
-And latest Windows10 (or even 11) will install like that on an Intel Macbook.
+And the plain latest Windows10 (or even 11) will not install like on an Intel Macbook.
 This is where rufus comes in.
 Rufus will download a recent Windows10 or 11 ISO; add a couple of bypass, tricks etcetera, to make the installer work.
 Just follow the manual.
 Almost impossible to do anything wrong :-) And if so, just start over.
 OK. when you got your Windows Install USB

 #### Add Bootcamp software.
 Windows needs a couple of drivers etcetera to run on a Macbook.
 Apple provides these Bootcamp files when you run Bootcamp installation from within MacOs.
 You will need an extra USB (third one!) to place those files on.
-Sometimes these Bootcamp files are to old, and you have to download a newer version (and these are hard to find on internet).
+Sometimes these Bootcamp files are too old, and you have to download a newer version (and these are hard to find on internet).
 See links page.

 ##### A Install Windows + MacOS.
 Same as in step 0.
 Start Bootcamp from MacOS, set the size of the harddisk you want for Windows and go.